Know your tax: interest deductibility and the bright-line test

 Bright-line test

-The bright-line test (or bright-line rule) means if you sell a residential investment property – such as your rental – within a set time after purchasing it, you may have to pay income tax if you make a gain on the sale.
+The bright-line test (or bright-line rule) means if you sell a residential investment property – such as your rental – within a set time after purchasing it, you may have to pay income tax if you make a capital gain on the sale.
 There are some exceptions to this rule, such as:

 • The property is your main home